tifanihusna/starter-academic/content/home/accomplishments.md

 - certificate_url: ""
   date_end: ""
   date_start: "2019-09-01"
-  description: "Should Life Insurance Companies be More Social?
+  description: "Essay Title: Should Life Insurance Companies be More Social?
 An Analysis of the Impact of Social Media Usage on the Performance of Indonesian Life Insurance Companie"
   organization: FALIA
   organization_url: https://www.falia.or.jp/j_essay_conpetition.html/
   title: "sEffort Award, Essay Competition"